haskell/cabal/doc/Cabal.markdown

 :   Determines if the results of individual test cases are shown on the
     terminal.
 May be `always` (always show), `never` (never show), or `failures` (show only the test cases of failing test suites).

-`--replay=`_path_
-:   Replay the test suites in the specified machine-readable log file, using
-    the saved options.
-If the log file was created by running only a subset of the package's tests, then only that subset will be run.
-In particular, specifying test suites not in the machine-readable log is an error.

 `--test-options=`_options_
 :   Give extra options to the test executables.